vedi/cocos2dx-store-example/README.md

 #### Scenes

 This project contains three main scenes: MainScene, StoreAScene, and StoreBScene.
+They are all built with [*CocosBuilder*](http://cocosbuilder.com/)
 - **MainScene**: serves as an entry point to the store, use it as a reference how to enter the store in your app.
 - **StoreAScene**: contains all of the PurchaseWithVirtualItem items and allows the user to buy them.
-This scene is built with CocosBuilder.
 - **StoreBScene**: contains all of the PurchaseWithMarket items and allows the user to buy them.
-This scene is also built with CocosBuilder.

 ## SOOMLA, Elsewhere ...